spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/backup-restore.md

 - You have configured at least one backup location for cluster backups.
 Refer to [Add Backup Location using Static Credentials](../../clusters/cluster-management/backup-restore/add-backup-location-static.md).

-- You are logged in as a Palette user that has the permission to modify workspaces.
+- You are logged in as a Palette user that has the permission to back up workspaces.
 For more information, refer to [Permissions](../../user-management/palette-rbac/permissions.md).

 - The clusters in the workspace you want to backup are healthy and available.
 Unhealthy clusters will not be backed up.